-Guy Régimbald is a partner in the Ottawa office of Gowling WLG, practising in the areas of constitutional and administrative law, Aboriginal law, trademark and copyright law, and taxation.
+Guy Régimbald is a partner in Gowling WLG's Ottawa office, and a national practice group leader of the Administrative Law Practice Group.
+Guy’s practice specializes in the areas of constitutional and administrative law, Aboriginal law, trademark and copyright law, and taxation.

 As a member of Gowling WLG's Supreme Court of Canada Services Group, Guy has appeared as lead counsel or co-counsel before the Supreme Court of Canada in many high-profile cases, and been involved as agent or adviser in many more.
 Guy prepares applications for leave to appeal to the Court, represents clients on appeals and motions, and guides clients through all the stages of the Supreme Court process.
 Notably, he was cited in Lexpert magazine's Top Ten Cases of 2014 for his representation of Claude Robinson in Cinar Corporation v.
 Robinson and of the Indigenous Bar Association in Canada in Tsilhqot'in Nation v.
 British Columbia.
 He was also cited in Lexpert magazine's Top Ten Cases of 2016 for his representation of the Assembly of First Nations in Daniels v.
 Canada (Indian Affairs and Northern Development).